ShowGamesShowGames

 Death Toll: 80 players (half of remaining contestants)

-Strategy: The psychological game is as important as the physical one.
+My Strategy Take: Honestly?
+There's no winning here emotionally.
 Some players (like Sang-woo) used deception.
 Others (like Ali) trusted too completely.
-The marble games themselves—odd/even, target shooting, trades—each have optimal strategies, but nothing prepares you for betting against someone you love.
+The marble games themselves have optimal strategies, but nothing—NOTHING—prepares you for betting against someone you've bonded with.
+This game isn't about marbles.
+It's about what you're willing to sacrifice.

 Play Marbles